asxlvm/DogeBoss/README.md

 1. Go to [DogeHouse](https://dogehouse.tv)
+2. Login to the "bot" account
-2. Open Developer options (F12 or Ctrl+Shift+I)
+3. Open Developer options (F12 or Ctrl+Shift+I)
-3. Go to Application > Local Storage > dogehouse.tv
+4. Go to Application > Local Storage > dogehouse.tv
-4. Copy your token and refresh-token and put them in an .env file:
+5. Copy your token and refresh-token and put them in an .env file:

 ```
 DOGEHOUSE_TOKEN = "DOGEHOUSE TOKEN HERE"